caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 ## Going solo

 First off, what does it feel like to go it alone?
 Am I lonely?
-Missing the office?
 Missing colleagues?
 Afraid?

 The answer is: it feels flipping awesome.
 I already feel that I have been lost to the world of employment forever.
 I mean, just imagine:
 * I have not attended a single meeting for over a year
-* I get to choose who my customers are (more on that later)
+* I get to choose who my customers are
-* I get to work in an office that is beautiful and over which I have 100% sovereignty.
+* I get to work in a beautiful office in my home.
 * I am investing in a compounding better future for myself (and by extension for my family).

 Do I miss human contact during the day?
 Well, I can meet up with friends for lunch.
-And I do, usually once a week.
-Also: I'm currently sharing my house with 8 other people.
+Also: I'm currently sharing my home with 8 other people.
 What's even more unusual is that I am the only male and everyone else is female.
 But let's not digress, ask me more when you meet me.
 The point is: loneliness is not a problem.

 I'm also doing more exercise than ever before and have lost quite a bit of weight.

+Am I afraid?
+Possibly.
+The next 12 months will be crucial in deciding whether I can continue with my new life.

 ## How do I earn money?

 I earn money in 2 ways:

 * Through Keepthescore.co, my online product, and
-* by building custom solutions.
+* by building custom score-keeping solutions.

-Keepthescore.co made X USD in gross revenue in the 12 months, beginning in March 2021, and on top of that I made Y USD by building custom solutions.
+Keepthescore.co made 9,500 USD in gross revenue in the past 12 months, beginning in March 2021.
+In the same period, I made 13,500 USD in gross revenue by building custom solutions.
 Let's go into some more detail.

 ### Keepthescore.co revenue
 People using Keepthescore.co have to pay to get certain extra features.
 It's a one-off payment which currently costs 5.99 USD.
 In March 2021, when my journey started, this revenue stream was bringing in around 460 USD per month.
 My goal was to triple this in 12 months.

-It was a goal I achieved: in March 2022 the product was making 1560 USD per month.
-(However, my celebrations were short-lived, because in the following month my revenue dropped by over 20%.
+It was a goal I achieved: in March 2022 the product was making 1560 USD per month 🎉.

+However, my celebrations were short-lived, because in the following month my revenue dropped by over 20%.
 It seems to be a seasonal thing, because traffic dropped too.
-The thing is, I can never be 100% sure).
+The thing is, I can never be 100% sure.

 Anyway, I intend to bring establish 2 new revenue streams the next 12 months.
 The first is advertising the other is a subscription model.